FrogOfJuly/lithium_coolant/README.md

 E^{\text{LiH}}\_{\text{formation}} = 90 \frac{kJ}{\text{mol}}
 $$

-Here is a black-and-white image of it for reference.

 The price for it is increased molar mass by a single nuclei.
-The heating process goes as follows.
+The stage I of the heating process goes as follows.

 $$
 ^6\text{LiH}^{\text{20°C}} \overset{\text{heating}}{\longrightarrow} \